193.461 Agricultural lands; classification and assessment; mandated eradication or quarantine program; natural disasters.

 (d) In years in which proper application for agricultural assessment has not been made, the land shall be assessed under the provisions of s.
 193.011.

-(7)(a) Lands classified for assessment purposes as agricultural lands which are taken out of production by a state or federal eradication or quarantine program shall continue to be classified as agricultural lands for the duration of such program or successor programs.
-Lands under these programs which are converted to fallow or otherwise nonincome-producing uses shall continue to be classified as agricultural lands and shall be assessed at a de minimis value of up to $50 per acre on a single-year assessment methodology; however, lands converted to other income-producing agricultural uses permissible under such programs shall be assessed pursuant to this section.
+(7)(a) Lands classified for assessment purposes as agricultural lands which are taken out of production by a state or federal eradication or quarantine program, including the Citrus Health Response Program, shall continue to be classified as agricultural lands for 5 years after the date of execution of a compliance agreement between the landowner and the Department of Agriculture and Consumer Services or a federal agency, as applicable, pursuant to such program or successor programs.
+Lands under these programs which are converted to fallow or otherwise nonincome-producing uses shall continue to be classified as agricultural lands and shall be assessed at a de minimis value of up to $50 per acre on a single-year assessment methodology while fallow or otherwise used for nonincome-producing purposes.
+Lands under these programs which are replanted in citrus pursuant to the requirements of the compliance agreement shall continue to be classified as agricultural lands and shall be assessed at a de minimis value of up to $50 per acre, on a single-year assessment methodology, during the 5-year term of agreement.
+However, lands converted to other income-producing agricultural uses permissible under such programs shall be assessed pursuant to this section.
 Land under a mandated eradication or quarantine program which is diverted from an agricultural to a nonagricultural use shall be assessed under s.
 193.011.